Backyard Farmer: History

 Backyard Farmer first aired in 1953 on Lincoln, Nebraska, station KFOR-TV, moving to NET in 1955.
 (The KFOR license was donated in 1954 to the University of Nebraska by John Fetzer, who also owned competing Lincoln TV station KOLN, to create NET's flagship station, KUON-TV.)
 The University's KUON-TV station was run out of the basement of the Temple building on campus.

 Backyard Farmer was the brainchild of George Round and Jack McBride.
 George Round was the Director of University Relations.
 Jack McBride was the founder of the University of Nebraska Television Department and general manager of the Nebraska ETV Network, which consisted of nine stations.

 Backyard Farmer was the fourth Nebraska ETV Network program to begin broadcasting on the KUON-TV network.
 Both George Round and Dwayne Trenkle were the original hosts and moderators.
 The show consisted of a host and four specialists.

 In the 1960s, Backyard Farmer had the highest rating of any educational broadcast in the United States.
 The show claims to be "The longest running locally produced program in television history."

 Cast

-Current cast (2017 season)
+Current cast (2026 season)

-Kim Todd, Fred Baxendale, Jim Kalisch, Wayne Ohnesorg, Tom Weissling, Jonathan Larson, Roch Gaussoin, Bill Kreuser, Matt Soucek, Loren Giesler, Amy Timmerman, Kevin Korus, Sarah Browning, Elizabeth Killinger, Jeff Culbertson, Kelly Feehan and Dennis Ferraro.
+Kim Todd, Kait Chapman, Jody Green, Kyle Koch, Wayne Ohnesorg, Dennis Ferraro, Terri James, Amy Timmerman, Kyle Broderick, Loren Giesler, Elizabeth Exstrom, Scott Evans, Dana Freeman and Jeff Culbertson.